 - Hot water – Sometimes children with autism struggle with sensory challenges, so they may be more at risk for getting burned by hot water simply because they cannot feel hot and cold.
 One simple solution is to turn down the temperature on your hot water heater.
 If you have an older child with autism, you may want to practice turning on the hot water with the cold water.
 You may even put stickers on the hot water knob to remind your child that it is a potential danger to him.
 Don’t forget to do this in the shower as well as on your sink faucets.

 - Fire – As with all children, practicing for a house fire is an important safety measure.
 Some children with autism may become frightened of the loud alarms in your home, so you may want to purchase a smoke detector that records your voice rather than a traditional one.
 Another fire safety tip is to take your child to your local fire department so he can become familiar with the firemen and the gear they wear when they enter your home because some children with autism handle stressful situations better when they have experience with them beforehand, in a calmer setting.

 - Swimming Pools – If you own a pool, fence it in and make sure your gates are self-closing and latch above your child’s reach.
 Keep all pool toys and other interesting items out of the pool area when they are not being used.
 Ask your neighbors with swimming pools to follow these safety tips and make them aware of your child’s potential for wandering.
-Prior to the Danish study on mortality rates in people affected by ASDs, a California research team pointed to drowning as the cause of the elevated death rate of individuals diagnosed with an ASD, so swimming pool and water safety lessons are crucial for children with autism.
+Prior to the Danish study on the mortality rates of people who have an ASD, a California research team pointed to drowning as the cause of the elevated death rate of individuals diagnosed with an ASD, so swimming pool and water safety lessons are crucial for children with autism.